SamhitaAchanta/Data-Analysis-Project/README.md

 Goal: The business wants to improve their internet sales and they want to move from static reports to visual dashboards.

 Focus: They want to know how much they have sold of what products to what customers over a given time period.
 They want an overview of internet sales per customer and per products.
-They also want to know which product is their best seller and their audience to sell to and want the ability to filter them.
+They also want to know which product is their best seller and their target audience and want the ability to filter them.

 Info: Budget is given for 2021 and their analysis goes back up to 2 years.